camptocamp/docker-tinyows/README.md

-# Docker image for mapserver master
+# Docker image for TinyOWS

 Here is a sample Dockerfile for using it:
 ```